SEPARATION AND RECOVERY FOR RE-USE OF DRILLING FLUIDS

 The price of the OBM is a function of its composition, illustrated in the figure on the right (IPIECA/OGP, 2009).
 The quantities of the various components can vary significantly, e.g. the oil/brine ratio can range between 60/40 and 90/10 (McCosh, Kapila, Dixit, Way & Phipps, 2009), while the weighting material can sometimes be close to zero.

 Low oil prices

 Low oil prices, difficult drilling settings and stricter environmental regulations promote the development of new practices in the oil and gas industry.
 The optimization of the waste treatment can contribute to significant cost savings.
-Oil based mud is an expensive drilling fluid which is necessary in many drilling operations.
+OBM is an expensive drilling fluid which is necessary in many drilling operations.